Notes on the Geography of Uzbekistan: Bukhara: Bazaars

 Originally, the most important markets were the covered bazaars at street intersections.
 This one is the Jeweller's Bazaar, or Tak-i-Zargaran (literally, "Vault of the Jewellers").
 It lies at the historic center of the city, the origin of the ancient street grid.
 The view here is north.

-We've circled 90 degrees counterclockwise and are now looking west, down the original main street.
+We've circled 90 degrees counterclockwise and are now looking west along the original main street.
 On the far side is the Poi Kalon.

 The toks today are devoted to tourist goods.